 We only keep your information as long as is reasonable and necessary for the relevant activity, which may be to fulfil statutory obligations (for example, the collection of Gift Aid).

-If you have asked us to contact you in connection with training opportunities or consultations for example, we will always provide the opportunity for you to opt out of these communications.
-We will also contact you annually to check whether you are still interested in such information.
+If you have asked us to contact you in connection with training opportunities or fundraising for example, we will always provide the opportunity for you to opt out of these communications.
+We will also contact you regularly to check whether you are still interested in such information.